wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 Repeat for "Tricentis_Analytics 12.1_Documentation.zip"

-## Installation
+## Windows Installation

-A Mac can only be used with a virtual server instance running Windows.
+A Mac can only be used with a <a target="_blank" href="https://wilsonmar.github.io/windows-on-apple-mac-osx/">virtual server instance running Windows</a>.

 The Tosca Server is installed on Windows using local administrator rights.

 1. Oncce the Windows server instance is available (in AWS Lightsail)?